-My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District Attorney of the Seventh Judicial District's basic financial statements.
-The accompanying schedule of compensation, benefits and other payments to agency head, Justice System Funding Schedules for Collecting/Disbursing, and Justice System Funding Schedules for Receiving Entities, as listed in the Table of Contents, are presented for purpose of additional analysis and are not a required part of the basic financial statements.
+My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District Attorney of the Sixth Judicial District's basic financial statements.
+The accompanying schedule of compensation, benefits and other payments to agency head, Justice System Funding Schedule for Collecting/Disbursing, and Justice System Funding Schedule for Receiving Entities, as listed in the Table of Contents, are presented for purpose of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financials statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion the combining and individual nonmajor fund financial statements, schedule of compensation, benefits and other payments to agency head are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In my opinion schedule of compensation, benefits and other payments to agency head and justice funding schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.